EMBRYOPSIDA Pirani & Prado

 ONCOTHECACEAE Airy Shaw Back to Icacinales

-Evergreen trees; chemistry?, tanniniferous cells; cork cambium outer cortical; vessel elements [460-(868-)1229(-1757) µm long, fibres [820-(1100-)1597(-2080)-2370] µm long; nodes 5:5; petiole bundles arcuate, complex; astrosclereids +; stomatal accessory cells divided; plant glabrous; lamina vernation "convolute", margin with caducous glands, petiole short; inflorescences axillary, cymose, branched; K ± free, quincuncial, C quincuncial, basally connate, lacking median adaxial ridge and incurved apex; A adnate to C, extrorse, anthers bisporangiate, dithecal, ± sessile; pollen 3-colporate, smooth; nectary?; G , opposite C, styles ± separate, conduplicate, stigma punctate; ovules (1), campylotropous, integument 4-7 cells across, "crassinucellate", funicle long; fruit not flattened, stone 1-3-seeded; cotyledons short; n = 25.
+Evergreen trees; chemistry?, tanniniferous cells +; cork cambium outer cortical; vessel elements [460-(868-)1229(-1757) µm long, fibres [820-(1100-)1597(-2080)-2370] µm long; nodes 5:5; petiole bundles arcuate, complex; astrosclereids +; stomatal accessory cells divided; plant glabrous; lamina vernation "convolute", margin with caducous glands, petiole short; inflorescences axillary, cymose, branched; K ± free, quincuncial, C quincuncial, basally connate, lacking median adaxial ridge and incurved apex; A adnate to C, extrorse, anthers bisporangiate, dithecal, filaments shorter than anthers; pollen 3-colporate, small [10-13 μm long]; nectary?; G , opposite C, styles ± separate, conduplicate, stigma punctate; ovules (1), epitropous, campylotropous, integument 4-7 cells across, "crassinucellate", funicle long; fruit not flattened, stone 1-3-seeded; cotyledons short; n = 25.

 1[list]/2.
 New Caledonia.

 Evolution.
 Ecology & Physiology.
 Oncotheca balansae, at least, is a nickel hyperaccumulator (Brooks 1998).

 Chemistry, Morphology, etc. Measurements of fibre and vessel length above that are in square brackets come from Baas (1975) who provided two sets of non-overlapping measurements for each, but without comment.
 The stomata, perhaps modified paracytic, are distinctive.